Tony-MK/Tony-MK/README.md

 - 🎉 Happy New Year!
 - 😄 My name is Antony Kithinzi.
-- 🌱 Learning Flutter, React, React Native, and Rust.
+- 🌱 Learning Flutter, React Native, and Rust.
-- 🤔 Intrigued about cross-platform development and statical modeling.
+- 🤔 Intrigued about cross-platform development and statistical modeling.
-- 📫 Please feel free to contact me at [me@antonykithinzi.com)](mailto:me@antonykithinzi.com) or [antonykithinzi@starthmore.edu](mailto:antonykithinzi@starthmore.edu)
+- 📫 Please feel free to contact me at [me@antonykithinzi.com)](mailto:me@antonykithinzi.com) or [antonykithinzi@starthmore.edu](mailto:antonykithinzi@starthmore.edu).
-- 💞 Looking forward to learning and meeting unique individuals to collaborate on open-source software
+- 💞 Looking forward to learning and meeting unique individuals to collaborate on open-source software.
  <!---
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...